devAmoghS/critical-thinking/README.md

 ### Challenge how the business runs
 Assess how does the following operate :

-+  Business model -
++  **Business model**
 1. what is your market and strategy ?
 2. how would you restart the whole thing all over ?
 3. how do you plan to double the top metric in a time frame of next two years ?

-+  Revenue -
++  **Revenue**
 1. how do you expand the prodcuts, pricing, geography, reach ?
 2. who is creating better customer value than what we can ?
 3. how would you triple your profits in the timeframe of next five years ?

-+ Cost -
++ **Cost**
 1. how do you reduce the drag of business ?
 2. How you operate your business with 2/3 of the current human resources ?
 3. How would you eliminate your job ?

 ### How would you eliminate your job
 1. What work should you stop doing ?